dominicmeddick/dominicmeddick/README.md

 ### My Goals

-- 🏁 Once I'm finished with my latest project I want to learn the frontend framework React.
+- 🏁 Once I'm finished with my latest project I want to build an app that tranposes music to suit the users singing range.
 - 📘 The next language on my list to learn is C#!

 ### Project Highlights